sherwin-dc/ES-synth-cw/README.md

 | 11 | 01 | +1 |
 | 11 | 10 | -1 |

-The keys that are pressed and the rotation variable of the knobs are updated and stored in a shared data structure.
+The keys that are pressed and the rotation variable of the knobs are updated and stored in a shared data structure, ``.

-*TODO: CAN bus*
+*is this true?*

+The keyboard can be configured to be a CAN "sender" or "reciever" by pressing the first and second knobs from the left of the keyboard, respectively.

+Lastly, the task compares the current and previous state of the keyboard using a static variable to track notes have been pressed or released.
+This is then used to send CAN messages, if the keyboard module is configured as a sender.

-### updateLCD
+### Updating display

-The task reads the state of the keys, knobs and joystick from the shared datas and displays it on the OLED display.
+The task reads the state of the keys, knobs and joystick from the shared data structures and displays it on the OLED display.
 It is ran with a sample rate of 100ms such that the OLED refreshes at the same rate as specified in the specification.

+*Maybe want to talk about how we used custom icons for the display instead of just text?*

-Data corresponding to each knob are printed on a specific coordinate on the display such that they are displayed on top fo the knob.
+Data corresponding to each knob are printed on a specific coordinate on the display such that they are displayed on top of the knobs for intuitive operation.

 *insert image*

 ### sampleSound

-The function is called as an iterrupt.
+The function is called as an interrupt.
 It reads the state of the keys and *features* and produce the corresponding sound wave. *writes into the array*

 ### DMA for DAC (speaker)